Scholars

 MARTIN EICHTINGER

-Between 1999 and 2007, he was Chief of Cabinet of the Austrian Special Representative for Payments to Former Forced and Slave Laborers of the Nazi-Regime, Director for International Affairs at the Austrian Federation of Industry, manager in a private company, Chief of Staff and later Secretary General of the Austrian Federal Ministry of Economics and Labor.
+Between 1999 and 2007, he held several positions, including: Chief of Cabinet of the Austrian Special Representative for Payments to Former Forced and Slave Laborers of the Nazi-Regime, Director for International Affairs at the Austrian Federation of Industry, manager in a private company, and Chief of Staff and later Secretary General of the Austrian Federal Ministry of Economics and Labor.

 From 2010-2015 he served as Director General for Cultural Policy at the Austrian Federal Ministry for European and International Affairs, before he was assigned to the United Kingdom as Austria's Ambassador (2015-2018).
 In 2018, he was sworn into office as Minister in the Regional Government of Lower Austria.